Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Balos Beach, Crete.

-Crete has a very varied coastline with some pretty fishing villages such as Elounda or Mochlos in the east.
+Crete has a very varied coastline with some pretty fishing villages in the east, such as Elounda or Mochlos.

-The island also has two of the most beautiful beaches in the whole of Greece: Balos and Elafonisi.
-Balos, which is just a few miles from Gramvousa island features a gorgeous lagoon with the clearest blue water you have ever seen.
+The island also has two of the most beautiful beaches in Greece: Balos and Elafonisi.
+Balos, just a few miles from Gramvousa Island, features a gorgeous lagoon with the most transparent blue water you have ever seen.

-Elafonisi Beach is situated just 90 minutes from Chania and is a stunning beach with fine pink sand.
+Elafonisi Beach is 90 minutes from Chania and is a stunning beach with fine pink sand.

-Many famous beaches are located on the southern coast of the island, for instance, Frangokastelo and Glyka Nera (Sweetwater Beach, near Loutro, another stunning fishing village), but there are numerous other beaches strung along the coast.
+Many famous beaches are on the island’s southern coast, for instance, Frangokastelo and Glyka Nera (Sweetwater Beach, near Loutro, another stunning fishing village).
+Still, there are numerous other beaches strung along the coast.

 crete or corfu